dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 complete coverage of the method.

 Such methods must be static and have no input parameters.

+_This command is under development and not yet functional._

 #### 25.5.1.11. `dafny find-dead-code` {#sec-dafny-find-dead-code}